fhackett/cpsc490/workshops/Hello-World.md

 This section is designed to introduce you to C++ - we compile the "simplest program", we run it, we decompile it, we figure out what it actually does.

+## Learning objectives
+- Introduce ourselves
+- (re)Familiarise ourselves with compilation and assembly language

 ## Preparation

-- Bring a "Hello World" with you to the meeting (you can get "creative" if you feel like it)
+- Bring a "Hello World" with you to the meeting
-- Brush up on assembly and systems architecture
+- Prepare to read assembly
 - Prepare your semantic analyser

-## Rough outline
+## Outline

 - Present your "Hello World", let's introduce ourselves
 - For each variation we have: